Evolution of catalytic RNAs, and the Origin of Life

 Postdoctoral award from the German Research Council (DFG)

-Life probably originated via an evolutionary stage called the RNA world.
-In this scenario, RNAs served both as genomes and as catalysts, whose functions were later mostly overtaken by DNA and by proteins.
+The earliest evolutionary stages of life most likely included a stage called the RNA world.
+In this scenario, RNA served both as genome and as the only genome-encoded catalyst; these functions were later mostly overtaken by DNA and by proteins.
 We are trying to generate a self-replicating system of catalytic RNAs, mimicking an RNA world.
-If we were able to generate such a system, it could show us how an RNA world could function, and how an RNA world was able to evolve into today's DNA/protein life forms.
-Such a system would allow us to analyze its evolution on the molecular level because its small genome could be sequenced at every single generation.
-Because this system would evolve by itself it would also show us what alternate paths early evolution could have taken.
+If we were able to generate such a system, it could show us how an RNA world could function, and how an RNA world was able to evolve into today's DNA/RNA/protein life forms.

 Primary Research Area

 Advisory Service - Participant in developing the GE curriculum at Thurgood Marshall College in 2009.
 Thurgood Marshall College places an especially high importance on promoting diversity, for example in its specifically designed program Dimensions of Culture (DOC).